 We’ve written extensively about Glassdoor in the past – Part 1, Part 2.
 For this blog, we wanted to share a simpler, 5 step guide on how to fix negative Glassdoor reviews.
 To give a benchmark, the average employer on Glassdoor has a score of 3.3 stars (out of 5).
 This is up from 3.2 stars when we wrote our original pieces on the topic in 2015.
 Another thing that has increased since 2015, is the site’s impact on attracting and hiring A players.
 Fortunately, cracking the code on Glassdoor is fairly straight-forward.
 Read on to learn how to turn your Glassdoor Reviews into one of your company’s biggest hiring assets.

 The quality of your online reputation (Glassdoor) determines the quality of your candidate pool.

 - Claim Your Glassdoor Page.

 The first step in fixing your Glassdoor ratings and reputation is taking ownership of your company’s Glassdoor page.
 There are 600,000 companies with reviews on Glassdoor but only 36,000 have claimed their Glassdoor page.
 Claiming this page is as simple as finding your page, clicking on “Claim this company” and following the prompts (shown below).

 Once you have claimed your company page you will be able to add a bio about your company and update the facts listed in the overview.
 In addition, you can add your logo, upload up to 10 photos and highlight any awards your company has won.
 All of these things you can do for free.
 Compare Sales Talent’s claimed page (below) to the unclaimed page above.
 Visually, there is no comparison.

-The unclaimed page looks unloved; like the employer doesn’t care.
+The unclaimed page looks unloved; like the employer doesn’t get it or doesn’t care.
 Don’t be that employer.
 Claim your page.